ziyong-was-taken/Compression-In-DNNs/README.md

 The code consists of four main Python modules and one Jupyter notebook:

+- `utils.py`: contains
-- `utils.py`: contains the command line flag parser and a slightly modified version of Algorithm 1 of "Learning Optimal Representations with the Decodable Information Bottleneck" (see [Modified Algorithm 1](#modified-algorithm-1))
+  - the command line flag parser
+  - a slightly modified version of Algorithm 1 of "Learning Optimal Representations with the Decodable Information Bottleneck" (see [Modified Algorithm 1](#modified-algorithm-1))
+  - the algorithms for computing the NC1 metric and the DIB (see [Algorithms](#algorithms) for more details)
 - `main.py`: "glue code" which sets up the dataset(s), then creates and trains the model
-- `datasets.py`: logic for loading and transforming the dataset(s)
+- `datasets.py`: logic for loading and transforming the datasets as well as the SZT dataset
-- `networks.py`: the meat of the project; see [Algorithms](#algorithms) for more details
+- `networks.py`: network architectures
 - `plots.ipynb`: notebook for creating plots

 When using a dataset for the first time, Lightning will download it into `data/`.